dywisor/roverlay/doc/rst/usage.rst

    #  Returns 0 if $word is in the given list, else 1.
    #
    # int qwhich ( *command )
-   #  Returns 0 if all listed commands are found by "which", else 1.
+   #  Returns 0 if all listed commands could be found, else 1.
    #
    # int sync_allowed ( action_name, [msg_nosync], [msg_sync] )
    #  Returns 0 if syncing for the given action is allowed, else 1.